Installation

 By default, Quix works with demo Presto instance that runs inside Docker Compose.

-To work with your real Presto DB, change PRESTO_API
+To work with your real Presto DB, change PRESTO_API environment variable.

 Note that you need to specify full URL, including protocol, port and API version: